Employer of Record

 In Germany, there are various types of employment contracts based on the nature of the job:

 • Permanent Employment Contract (Unbefristeter Arbeitsvertrag): This is the most common type of contract, valid indefinitely.
-It usually includes a six-month probation period, after which termination must follow specific legal procedures.
+It often includes a probation period of up to six months, after which termination must follow specific legal procedures.

-• Fixed-Term Employment Contract (Befristeter Arbeitsvertrag): This contract is valid for a defined period and may be renewed up to three times, with a maximum total duration of two years.
+• Fixed-Term Employment Contract (Befristeter Arbeitsvertrag): This contract is valid for a defined period.
+Where there is no objective reason, a fixed-term contract may generally be limited to a maximum of two years and renewed up to three times within that period.

 • Agency Employment Contract: In this scenario, the employee is hired through a recruitment agency (Personaldienstleister) but works for another company.
-The agency manages salary and employment conditions, and such contracts can last up to 18 months.
+The agency manages salary and employment conditions, and the maximum assignment period with the same hirer is generally 18 consecutive months unless a collective agreement permits otherwise.

 Freelancer Contracts